joeitu/thesis_report/src/context.md

 To tackle those problems, Tim Berners-Lee has started the Solid project in 2016 as a mean to re-decentralize the web[^solid-wikip].
 Solid take advantage of the Semantic Web (also known as Web 3.0 but not to be confused with web3), a new set of standards extending the current World Wide Web to make the internet's data machine-readable.
 It is made machine-readable through Linked Data, a new way of formatting structured data to ensure its integration, interpolation,  and interpretation by machines in the Semantic Web.
 Solid - sometimes stylized SoLiD - stands for **So**cial **Li**nked **D**ata.
 It aims to give back data control to internet users and improve their privacy online.
 Solid is not a technology in itself, but rather a set of specifications that allows decoupling of web applications' authentification, data, and app logic[^solid-spec-protocol] .
 The end goal is to give internet users complete control over their data[^solid-wikip] .
 However, the web needs a couple of new artifacts and vocabulary to allow this decoupling; the two most important are the Pod (decoupling data storage) and the Identity Provider (decoupling authentification).

 A Pod (Personal Online Datastore) is where Solid users store their data online.
 Like a Unix filesystem, the WAC (Web Access Control) controls who can read, write or delete files stored in a Pod.
-Each of these permissions is defined in `.acl` "Access Control List" files[^wiki solid].
+Each of these permissions is defined in `.acl` "Access Control List" files[^solid-wikip].

 WebIDs are the standardization of a universal identifier used for authentification.
 More than replacing the traditional username, it is a full URI that, once dereferenced, can give more information on the end end user.
 It usually has the form of:
 `https://my-webid-host.net/my-username/profile/card#me`